pango853/man/dev/apigee.md

 			</SpikeArrest>
 			```
 	Part 4: Test Spike Arrest
-		Click the `Trace` tab and start a new Trace session,
+		Click the `TRACE` tab and start a new Trace session,
 			send multiple requests to GET /products with APIKey from Postman to see the SpikeArrestViolation error
 			Go to Publish Apps, edit the products-app to change the custom attribute named spike-arrest to 200pm to update Quota policy to a higher number
 			Try calling GET /products to see if the error is gone.